-You can set your white balance to A for auto, but I would not recommend it, as you might end up spending extra time in editing to ensure that all your images have the same color tones.
+You can set your white balance to A for auto, but I wouldn’t recommend it, as you might end up spending extra time in editing to ensure that all your images have the same color tones.

 As I always say, the more control you have over your camera the more you control the end result.
 Get as much right in camera so that you have less work to do on the computer afterwards.

 2. Using the inbuilt white balance settings

 These settings are, in order from a blue color temperature to an orange color temperature:

 All you need to do is assess the lighting conditions and dial in the setting accordingly.

 3. Adjusting Kelvin manually for custom white balance settings

-You can also set the colour temperature manually on the custom setting by dialling in the Kelvin.
+You can also set the color temperature manually on the custom white balance setting by dialling in the Kelvin.